Skip to Main Content

 Why does having bad credit affect your home insurance cost?

-Insurance companies base the premiums they charge on the risk that you’ll file a claim.
-If you’re more likely to file a claim and ask the insurance company to pay out on the policy, your premium will be higher to account for the added risk.
+Insurance companies largely base the premiums they charge on the risk that you’ll file a claim.
+If you’re more likely to file a claim and ask the insurance company to pay out on the policy, your premium will likely be higher to account for the added risk.

-Credit histories are not used as a rating factor in all states.
+Credit-based insurance scores are not used as a rating factor in all states.
 The following states ban the use of credit when rating home insurance policies, meaning your credit tier cannot affect how much you pay for homeowners insurance:

 • California